anthonybpino/Project-1-Undergrad-Student-Data/README.md

  - Which 5 states had the lowest & highest average tuition fees in a public out-of-state and private institution for year 2021 and  what is the percentage from the lowest and the highest cost?

- - Is there a significant greater cost between Private an Public Education.
+ - Is there a significant greater cost between Private and Public Education.

  - Can one afford to get a 4-year undergraduate degree with a budget of $10000 per year on expenses (tuition & room/board)?